mansfieldbitter/Articles/Dapper/DapperIntroBlog.md

 features.
 The issue is that ECL can be a bit verbose and sometimes simple things are not simple to remember.
 It can be especially challenging among occasional users who may need to lookup things whenever they open the IDE.

-We felt this pain so developed n ECL bundle to make coding faster, more logical and, most of all, easier to remember.
+We felt this pain so developed an ECL bundle to make coding faster, more logical and, most of all, easier to remember.
 This package has become known as dapper and it allows us to quickly subset, transform and summarise data.
 If you’ve used R’s dplyr package you may well get what we mean!